|Born||June 30, 1970|

 In December 2016, Madzore's son Paul Madzore Junior died at Parirenyatwa Hospital.
 At the time of his death, Paul Junior was 17 and in Form 4 at Mufakose High in Harare.
 He had a running stomach for about three weeks.
 According to his Uncle Solomon, Paul junior succumbed to what seemed to be a difficulty in breathing and a serious level of dehydration due to loss of fluids when he had an incessant running stomach.

-Madzore was elected member of parliament in 2013 for Glen View south constituency in Harare.
-After the elections which ushered him into parliament, his party led by Tsvangirai was followed by internal factional wars which resulted in a breakaway by some senior members.
+After the elections which ushered him into parliament, his party led by Morgan Tsvangirai was followed by internal factional wars which resulted in a breakaway by some senior members.
 The breakaway party was led by Tendai Biti and Elton Mangoma.
-The breakaway party became to be known as MDC Renewal Team.
+The breakaway party became known as MDC Renewal Team.
 Madzore was one of the 21 members of parliament from the MDC T who had defected to the newly formed party.

 In October 2016, Madzore rejoined the MDC-T led by Morgan Tsvangirai.